sdil/personal-blog/content/about/index.md

 draft: false
 ---

 My name is Fadhil Yaacob (pronounce [Fa-dale](https://www.howtopronounce.com/fadale/)).
-I am a Software Engineer at Onapp CDN and freelance Go developer.
+I am a Software Engineer and freelance Go developer.
 I'm based in Kuala Lumpur, Malaysia.

 During my free time, I enjoy cooking with my wife and shredding my guitar \m/ You can see some videos in my [Youtube channel](https://www.youtube.com/user/piukul/).

-## Skills
+## Work Experiences

-I have been working in **Content Delivery Network (CDN)** and Video Streaming industry for 3+ years and have been coding professionally in **Python** during that period.
+I have been working on **Content Delivery Network (CDN)** and **Video Streaming** products for 3+ years at Onapp and have been coding professionally in **Python** during that period.
 I have a deep understanding of how CDN works in addition to web development and DevOps knowledge.
-Along the way, I have been working many technologies.

 Besides, I am also working as a **freelance Go developer**, helping various companies building prototypes and [projects](/projects/#pharmacy-app---march---present-2021).

+## Skills

 ### Web Development